 This one is for the avid gamer or the guy who dares to be flashy.
 Just think Super Mario from the Nintendo series.
-This style is wide, thick and long, sort of an upside-down handlebar mustache without the twisted ends.
+This style is wide, thick, and long.
+It sort of resembles an upside-down handlebar mustache without the twisted ends.

 6) Mighty El Insecto Beard Style

-This unique and daring minimalist style features a thin, curved “C” shape of hair on either side of the lower chin and downward, like insect jaws.
+This unique and daring minimalist short beard features a thin, curved “C” shape of hair on either side of the lower chin and downward, like insect jaws.

 7) Soul Patch

 This beard is the smallest patch of hair that can still be called a beard.
 You create it by shaving almost all of your facial hair, except for a small patch of hair just under the lower lip.
 Some people prefer keeping it trim and short, while others grow it a little longer.
 Finally, it can be worn with or without a mustache.

 Popularized by American rock musician and guitarist Frank Zappa, this style features a box-shape soul patch and wide, bushy mustache with ends that turn downward at about the mid-eye line.

 9) Imperial/Napoleon the III Imperial

 This style requires merely growing the soul patch a little bit longer, so that it extends to the bottom of the chin or slightly beyond, keeping the shape of the lines rounded and tidy.
 People often wear the Imperial with or without a mustache.
-The Napoleon the III Imperial is a slightly different take on the Imperial, with the chin hair extending further past the lower chin to form a long soul patch.
+The Napoleon the III Imperial is a slightly different take on the Imperial, with the chin hair extending further past the lower chin.

 10) A la Souvarov

 Barely a beard, this style features a mustache, the ends of which extend all the way to the ear line or hairline.
 The lines are typically curved and rounded.

 11) Franz Josef